experimentarium/times/docs/part-2/06-equations.md

   - Synchronize LHS and RHS sides to refer to the same period
   - All (RHS only)
 * - \<TSLVL\>
   - Defines the timeslice level of the constraint, equivalent to UC_TSL(r,uc_n,side,tslvl).
-Worksonly under VEDA.
+Works only under VEDA.
   - All
 * - YES
   - Declares the constraint to be dynamic, of type(t--1,t)